favourMusenga/isssue_tracker_web/issueTracker.frontend/Readme.md

 # Zesco Issue Tracker Web Frontend

-> ## Note to classmate
->
-> Please do not submit the same frontend app.
-Change the colors or same to make it very different from mine.
-I beg!!!

 ## Description

 This is the frontend of the app.
 It helps Zesco to keep track of issues with their equipments and the current statuses of the equipments